If the clouds break, you'll see a rocket launch Tuesday morning

-There's a rocket launch from the NASA Wallops Island Rocket Launch facility on Tuesday, June 15 at 7:00 AM.
+A rocket launch was scheduled at NASA Wallops Island Rocket Launch facility for 7 a.m.
+Tuesday, but the weather is postponing it.

+The folks at Wallops Island do have an eye on the sky.
+They hope to still get the rocket in the sky later in the morning.
+Their Twitter will have the latest on the updated launch time.

 This satellite itself is located at the top of the rocket.